Ramya Muthukrishnan

 Cambridge, MA 01239

-I’m a second-year PhD student at MIT CSAIL in Dr. Polina Golland’s Medical Vision Group.
-I have been supported by the MIT-Takeda Program and the Abdul Latif Jameel Fellowships.
-My current research uses equivariant neural networks to track fetal brain motion in MRI, with the aim of enabling a fully auto-navigated imaging system that mitigates motion artifacts in fetal neuroimaging.
+I’m a third-year PhD student at MIT CSAIL in Dr. Polina Golland’s Medical Vision Group.
+I have been supported by the Harvard-MIT Health Sciences and Technology Neuroimaging Training Program, the MIT-Takeda Program, and the MIT Jameel Clinic for Machine Learning in Health Fellowships.
+My current research uses equivariant neural networks to track fetal brain motion in MRI, with the aim of designing a self-driving imaging system that mitigates motion artifacts in fetal neuroimaging.
 More broadly, I am interested in modeling and leveraging symmetries in medical imaging data to make learning more efficient.

 I obtained my bachelors degree in computer science from the University of Pennsylvania, during which I worked with Dr. Brian Litt at the Center for Neuroengineering and Therapeutics and Drs.
 Spyros Bakas and Despina Kontos at the Center for Biomedical Image Computing & Analytics on deep learning solutions to automating 3D lesion segmentation in postsurgical epilepsy MRI and quantitative breast density estimation in mammography, respectively.
 I also received my masters degree in data science from Penn, where I completed my thesis on deploying graph neural networks for distributed control of multi-robot systems under the supervision of Dr. Alejandro Ribeiro.
 Additionally, I was fortunate enough to intern at MIT Lincoln Laboratory, where I researched neural networks for solving forward and inverse physics problems in the radar domain.